What is superannuation?

 • caring for someone with a disability

-Essentially, you lose the access to those funds until you are of retirement age.
+Essentially, you lose access to those funds until you are of retirement age.

 Having said that, the tax benefits are incredible.
 Just keep in mind that you lose flexibility if 100% of available surplus funds go into super.